i-laird/Shiip/readME.md

 # Overview

-This contains the semester long project I completed in my Data Communications Class at Baylor University.
+This contains my semester long project for Data Communications at Baylor University.

-## Contents
-### Shiip
-Shiip stands for simplified HTTP/2.
-\
-\
-Both synchronous and asynchronous Shiip servers are included as well as a Shiip client.
-THe client can optionally have TLS enabled.

-### Jack
+# Overview
+This is a very large project that is meticlously commented using Javadoc which is how I would recommend familiarzing oneself.

+This project implements the SHIIP and Jack protocols.
+SHIIP is a slightly simplified version of HTTP/2.
+They are similar enough that after enabling TLS I was able to communicate with various websites using my SHIIP server, and connect to my SHIIP server using a web browser.
+Included in this project are two different Shiip servers.
+One synchrnous and the other asynchrnous.

-Jack is a HTTP discovery protocol.
+Also implemented is the Jack Protocl which is an HTTP discovery protocol.
+Both server and client are implemented for this.
-\
-\
-Contained is a Jack client and server, as well as a multicast server.

-## Built With
+# Built With
 * Junit 5
 * Java 12
 * [com.twitter.hpack](https://github.com/twitter/hpack)

-## Author
+# Author
 Ian Laird